by Nicole Rivard

 The commercialization of Western federal public lands is worse than ever, which means Friends of Animals (FoA) is fortifying our efforts toward relieving the plight of America’s wild horses through legal action and public awareness.
-(See story page 12 to read about our new ad campaign.)

 The government has authorized thousands of oil, gas and mineral extraction projects and upwards of 2 million cattle graze public lands.
 These activities are the real cause of range degradation, not an overpopulation of wild horses, a myth perpetuated by the Bureau of Land Management (BLM).
 Those activities have substantially fragmented, and reduced habitat left for wild horses.
 Adding insult to injury, over the summer the Trump administration issued a policy that stops requiring drillers and miners to pay for adverse impacts to wildlife habitats on federal lands.

 Since the passage of the Wild Horse and Burro Act of 1971, wild horses have lost more than 20 million acres of habitat.
 Of the 245 million acres of public land managed by the BLM, 155 million is open to livestock grazing.
 By contrast, wild horses are restricted to just 26.9 million acres across 10 Western states, which they must share with livestock.